-27. He who gets gain by violence troubles his house, and he who hates bribes will live.
+27. He who gets gain by violence troubles his own house, but he who hates bribes will live.

 28. The heart of a righteous man ponders to answer, but the mouth of wicked men spews out wicked things.

-Lord is far from wicked men, but He hears the prayer of the righteous.
+Lord is far from wicked men, but He hears the prayer of righteous men.

 30. The light of the eyes makes the heart rejoice; a good report makes the bones fat.